LLM Program Optimization via Retrieval Augmented Search: Additional Experimental Results

-\section{Comparison Between RAS and \textsc{Aegis}}
+\subsection{Comparison Between RAS and \textsc{Aegis}}

-In Figure~\ref{fig:ras_v_aegis}, we show an example of the optimization trajectory taken by each RAS and \textsc{Aegis}.
+In Figures ~\ref{fig:ras_v_aegis_2} and ~\ref{fig:ras_v_aegis_1}, we show an example of the optimization trajectory taken by each RAS and \textsc{Aegis} in our GPT-4o experiment on the PIE dataset.
 As can be seen, RAS concentrates a large number of edits in the first step.
 In contrast, the edits performed by \textsc{Aegis} are spread out more evenly across different steps.